 Reliable workflow automation and coordination is an essential part of all Omniscien products.
 LSScript ties together complex workflows while providing the flexibility and customization capabilities for customers.
 Workflow Studio's Job Management and Scheduling provides a robust infrastructure to deploy powerful and scalable language processing solutions for almost any language processing need.

 - Job Management and Scheduling: Workflow automation is provided in all Omniscien products by Workflow Studio features.
 Jobs are managed, tracked, scheduled, and executed with full visibility, progress, load balancing, and load distribution.
 Hierarchical job relationships enable job dependencies and sequencing

 Subtitle, Video, Audio, and Media Processing Technologies

 Media Studio leverages a wide range of technologies.
 This list of technologies provides examples of technologies specific to Media Studio that are used in conjunction with automated workflows, managed jobs, and user-driver tasks.

-- Automated Speech Recognition (ASR): Also known as Voice Recognition, converts audio into text form.
+- Automated Speech Recognition (ASR): Also known as Voice Recognition and Transcription, converts audio into text form.

 - Speaker Detection: Also known as Speaker diarization, detects and partitions audio data into homogeneous segments based on speaker identity.